 Amongst the myriad of legislation and safety standards affecting food processing and production, it is vital not to ignore the safety and quality of packaging production.
 The manufacture, printing and production of raw materials for packaging often involves potential harmful materials and processes, from inks and coatings which have the potential to ‘migrate’ onto food, to the handling of process waste including pellets, powder and flakes.

 Standards for packaging and its manufacture are set out in the BRCGS Global Standard for Packaging and Packaging Materials, which focuses on all aspects of safety and quality, covering a wide range of issues including hazard control, factory environment, process control and quality management system.

-The Global Standard for Packaging and Packaging Materials covers everything from food to consumer products, but as the first packaging standard in the world to be recognised by the Global Food Safety Initiative (GSFI) benchmarking committee, it is widely accepted as a benchmark for compliance in the UK food industry.
-In fact, many UK retailers require certification as a pre-requisite from their suppliers, whilst it is also recognised by brand owners, foodservice companies and manufacturers around the world when assessing the capabilities of their suppliers.
+The Global Standard for Packaging and Packaging Materials covers everything from food to consumer products, but as the first packaging standard in the world to be recognized by the Global Food Safety Initiative (GSFI) benchmarking committee, it is widely accepted as a benchmark for compliance in the UK food industry.
+In fact, many UK retailers require certification as a pre-requisite from their suppliers, whilst it is also recognized by brand owners, foodservice companies and manufacturers around the world when assessing the capabilities of their suppliers.

 It now provides a robust framework for all types of packaging manufacturers to assist them in the production of safe packaging materials and to manage product quality to meet customers’ requirements, whilst maintaining legal compliance.

 More than 3,500 companies in over 80 countries are certified to the Global Standard for Packaging and Packaging Materials, which like all similar standards is regularly updated in line with developments to maintain safety, quality and operational criteria.
 In August 2019, Issue 6 was published, marking the first major update in four years and a further evolution in requirements of certified organizations.